 Advice On Changing Your Butane Or Propane LPG Bottle Gas Regulator And Hose

 Butane and Propane bottle LPG gas regulators on boats need to be changed regularly.
 Despite this information being widely available and every boat undergoing regular boat safety examinations, this seems to not be happening on many boats that we come across on the inland waterways.
-In our view, this is really quite concerning and surely only a matter of time before something goes badly wrong.

 Following on from our post about solid fuel stove safety on your boat, we wanted to address this issue regarding marine LPG safety.
-We’d like to ask and encourage everyone reading this to take some action of their own.
-Have a look if you can find out how old your own regulator and hose are and see if they need changing over.
+We’d like to encourage everyone reading this to take some action of their own.
+Have a look if you can find out how old your own regulator and hose are and see if they need replacing.
 Once that has been sorted, please share this post with your fellow boaters, so it can create some awareness in the wider community.

 How frequently should you change your Butane and Propane LPG regulator and hose?